lengning/PCA-wrapper/README.md

 Currently the program takes csv files or tab delimited file.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.
 Rows are genes and columns are samples.
 Row names and column names are required in the input file.
-If Projected == T, this entry of input data file can be bulk file (The file that you want to use PC/loadings information).
+If Projected == T, this entry of input data file will be used as the 'reference file' - the program will calculate PCs using this data set and project the 9th file on these PCs.

 The 4th term defines number of PCs to output (define it as k, default k =5)